edovio/Open_Student_Book/README.md

 This project can also serve as a good starting place for those who are interested in learning how to work collaboratively, mixing our passions and skills to build an open project.
 Feel free to make any suggestions about the project's goals here; our method of working is meant to be inclusive to everyone.

+**Actually the content is delivered as PDF or Ebook using GitBook: https://www.gitbook.com/book/edovio/open-student-book/details **

 ### What you need to contribute

 * Be a student, teacher or researcher or PhD at a university, or hold a university degree